- Main Page

 |Areas of the Brain Affected by Alzheimer Disease|

-The cause is not clear.
 Brain cells stop working and begin to die.
-It may be due to a mix of genes, environment, and overall health.
+Why this happens is not clear.
+It could be a mix of:

-- —twisted fibers of a protein called tau fibers inside nerve cells
+- —pieces of a protein called tau fibers are twisted in the cells

 - —a protein called beta amyloid builds up between nerve cells

 - Alzheimer's disease medications fact sheet.
 National Institute on Aging website.
 Available at: https://www.nia.nih.gov/alzheimers/publication/alzheimers-disease-medications-fact-sheet.
-Updated April 2, 2018.
-Accessed October 8, 2019.
+Accessed April 6, 2022.